adobe/htlengine/CONTRIBUTING.md

 This project is an Open Development/Inner Source project and welcomes contributions from everyone who finds it useful or lacking.

+## Definition Of Terms

+The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in Helix document are to be interpreted as described in [RFC 2119](https://www.ietf.org/rfc/rfc2119.txt).

 ## Code Of Conduct

 This project adheres to the Adobe [code of conduct](CODE_OF_CONDUCT.md).
 By participating, you are expected to uphold this code.
 Please report unacceptable behavior to cstaub at adobe dot com.